 We are also committed to providing high quality opportunities in the performing arts.
 We run a three yearly cycle of performing arts festivals with every child in the school becoming involved.
-In 2017 we held a wonderful Art Exhibition based around the topic of 'emotion', as part of this each child created a monster sculpture to reflect our' mood meter' .
-In 2018 we will be having a Music Festival; with the entire school, staff and parents participating.
+In 2019 we held a wonderful Dance Festival called "Strictly All Saints" as part of this each child created a dance of different styles .
+In 2020 we will be having a Art Festival; with the entire school, staff and parents participating.

 In KS2 we offer a range of overnight residential visits which support team building and independence, as well as enabling the children about aspects of geography and history in an exciting and 'hands on' way.